diogofdsilva/MS-OSM-Querys/README.md

 ##What is it?

 The *MS OSM Querys* is a project that tries to fill a gap in the Open Street Maps community.
-With this project, you will be able to have geocoding and reverse geocoding functionalities using Microsoft technologies like Microsft SQL Server databases and Windows Communcation Foundation.
+With this project, you will be able to have geocoding and reverse geocoding functionalities using Microsoft technologies like Microsoft SQL Server databases and Windows Communication Foundation.

 ##The Latest Version

-The latest version includes all the source files of this project, and the latest builds of the executable projects.
+The latest version includes all the source files of this project (folder src/), and the latest builds of the executable projects (folder bin/).
+Finnaly, the latest version includes the SQL Scripts to build the relational model in a database.

 ##Documentation